British Values at Longcause School

 - The school also operates a robust system of logging incidents of bullying and discriminatory behaviour.

-- Through strands of Social Communication within our Longcause Learning for Life Curriculum we aim to teach the pupils how to develop positive relationships, a respect for others and understanding that we are all different and value these differences.
+- Through strands of Positive Relationships and our Longcause Learning for Life Curriculum, we aim to teach the pupils how to develop positive relationships, a respect for others and understanding that we are all different and value these differences.

 - Anti-bullying focus within assemblies and Anti-bullying weeks